 It was made very clear that I was not supposed to have seen or witnessed these events.
 Why they unfolded before me is unknown.
 I do know, however, that I listened.
 I pulled my light back in, packed up my equipment, grabbed my teammates and left the jail yard immediately.

 I would do it again.

-I don’t know what exactly happened that day in the jail yard.
+I don’t know what exactly happened that night in the jail yard by the gallows.
 I don’t know why I witnessed what I did.
 I do not know what the entity was that I encountered.
 I do not want to know.

 I honestly believe that we, as living souls, are only meant to know and understand so much.